raspberrypi/style-guide/style-guide.md

 - When a colon is preceded by a header-style construction, the letter following the colon should be upper-case.
 E.g. _Note: This wouldn’t look so great with a lower-case t._

 Quotation marks (' and "):
-- Do **not** use scare quotes (quotation marks put around a word or phrase in a written sentence in order to show that the word is being used in a special way or in a way that may not be correct or true).
-Scare quotes make for a vague, sensationalist writing style.
+- Do **not** use scare quotes (quotation marks put around a word or phrase in a written sentence in order to show that the word is being used in a special way, or in a way that may not be correct or true).
+Scare quotes make for vague, sensationalist writing.
+You can write better than that.
-- Use single quotes to highlight a word/phrase when needed, such as when you introduce a new term or need to offset the name of something.
+- Use single quotes to highlight a word/phrase when needed, such as when you introduce a new term, need to offset a title.
 E.g. _Ask what the word 'system' means._ or _Hand out the ‘Bicycle system’ activity sheet._
    - Be judicious in your use of quotation marks in this way: if the word/phrase stands out to the reader without them, leave them out; if the reader might stumble over the word/phrase without them, put them in.
 - Use double quotation marks **only** to indicate actual quoted speech.
    - In large sections of quoted speech, put double quotation marks at the end of each paragraph rather than omitting them, as per the Oxford Guide to Style.